alibaba/GraphScope/docs/java_tutorial_2_graphx.md

 [Apache Spark](https://spark.apache.org/) is a famous engine for large-scale data analytics.
 [Spark GraphX](https://spark.apache.org/graphx/) is Spark's graph computing module, which provides  flexible and efficient graph computation framework.

-Graphscope is also developed to integrated with Spark GraphX.
+Graphscope is also developed to be integrated with Spark GraphX.
 User can easily deploy a graphscope cluster colocated with spark cluster.
-And by switch `SparkSession` to `GSSparkSession`, user can experience up to 7 times performance improvment when running GraphX algorithms.
+And by switch `SparkSession` to `GSSparkSession`, user can experience up to 7 times performance improvement when running GraphX algorithms.

 ## Deploy GraphScope along with Spark

 We assume you already have a spark cluster deployed.
 If you don't have a spark cluster deployed, please refer to [spark-cluster-overview](https://spark.apache.org/docs/latest/cluster-overview.html) to deploy a spark cluster.
-Spark distributions with **version >=3.1.3** has been tested to be compatible with GraphScope.
+Spark distributions with **version ==3.1.3** has been tested to be compatible with GraphScope.

 Also, GraphScope can be easily distributed with python package.
 Since GraphScope only support python3, you shall upgrade your python enviroment before proceeding on.